How to Interview with Amazon: The STAR Method

 The best way to maximize your chances of raising the bar is by taking your time and sharing your steps in detail.
 This will help them understand how you operate and make decisions.

-As people who used to hire at Amazon and collectively interviewed hundreds of candidates, we know Amazon STAR MEthod inside out.
-Therefore, we strongly recommend you check out our Amazon Interview Whizz course, which gives you everything to prepare for your behavioral interviews at Amazon.
+As people who used to hire at Amazon and collectively interviewed hundreds of candidates, we know the Amazon STAR Method inside out.
+Therefore, we strongly recommend you check out our Amazon Interview Success System course, which gives you everything to prepare for your behavioral interviews at Amazon.
 Alternatively, get our free course on Customer Obsession to kick-start your Amazon interview preparation process.